callstack/react-native-testing-library/CONTRIBUTING.md

 yarn release
 ```

+NOTE: You must have a `GITHUB_TOKEN` environment variable available.
+You can create a GitHub access token with the "repo" access [here](https://github.com/settings/tokens).

 ## Reporting issues

 You can report issues on our [bug tracker](https://github.com/callstack/react-native-testing-library/issues).
 Please follow the issue template when opening an issue.